 Joint in 4 Years

 Undergraduate students who will complete all general education requirements, and all but three or fewer of their BX requirements by the start of their 4th year can complete the joint BX/MSFM in 4 years.
 On this path, students begin predominantly taking MSFM courses at the start of their 4th year.
-Applications are due by the end of week 4 of Spring Quarter.
+Applications are due in the student's 3rd year by April 12, 2024

 Joint in 5 Years